kkmon987/11402_CS351_ProjectB/README.md

 ## 5. Project Structure

-The project is organized as follows:
+The current project is organized as follows:

 ```text
 11402_CS351_ProjectB/